Collaboration. Additional Horsepower to Our Finance Engines

 3. We will also be compiling of list of those from our community interested in exploring collaborative opportunities among one another.
-If you want to be included on this list send your one sentence why your business exists and your website address to me at Steve.Rosvold@CFO.University.
+If you want to be included on this list send your one sentence why your business exists and your website address to Steve at Steve.Rosvold@CFO.University.
 We’ll recap the responses, and send them out with names and email addresses to those who respond.
 From there you will have the choice to follow up with those who best fit your collaboration model.

-I didn’t mention this earlier as an advantage of collaboration, but it certainly holds true.
+We didn’t mention this earlier as an advantage of collaboration, but it certainly holds true.
 It is fun.